sarahrainbow/translate-data/README.md

 `npm start`

-Using an API emulator tool (e.g. Postman) make a POST request with the input json data in the Body field with the route `http://localhost:8080/translate`
+Using an API testing tool (e.g. Postman) make a POST request with the input json data in the Body field with the route `http://localhost:8080/translate`

 ![screenshot of post example](docs/post-example.png)